by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 In the same way, opponents of the New Deal referred to Franklin Roosevelt as “Ruze-a-velt.”
 During the presidency of George Bush the Elder, his vice-president was Dan Quayle, and some of those who wanted to underscore his patrician origins and the supposed snobbery resulting therefrom sometimes referred to him by his given name, the snooty-sounding J. Danforth Quayle.

 The 43rd president, George Bush the Younger, was well-known for assigning nicknames to everyone around him.
 In government service, where one is presumed not to be working for personal financial benefit, the medium of exchange is not money but power.
 Thus power over your name may confer or represent power over you.
-The current president used name-control to take a jab at an entire organization when, at his 2015 State of the Union address, the seats reserved for media were placarded “CBS News,” “NBC News,” etc., except Fox News, which was just “Fox.”
+President Obama used name-control to take a jab at an entire organization when, at his 2015 State of the Union address, the seats reserved for media were placarded “CBS News,” “NBC News,” etc., except Fox News, which was just “Fox.”

 I have a friend who – consciously or unconsciously – mispronounces the last name of almost everyone he knows.
 I suspect this is an effort to gain some control over the others he believes have too much influence on his life – maybe more influence than he has.
 Some years ago a member of the Ohio governor’s cabinet dealt regularly with a Federal government official who had an unusual name, which the cabinet member deliberately mispronounced because he knew it unsettled the Federal official.
 Whether he was seeking to gain an edge in negotiations by distraction or got some inner satisfaction from controlling the other’s name cannot be known.